kylewscott/CIS350-HW2-Scott/README.md

 # Kyle Scott

 ### interests
--Baseball
+- Baseball
-*Video Games
+- Video Games
-+Machine Learning
+- Machine Learning

 ### Technical Background
     I have been programming since highschool which inspired me to go into computer science and continue programming in college.
 I enjoy learning new technologies and working